 - Known for removing formaldehyde from the air, this plant gets the job done.
 However, Boston ferns are finicky and require a bit of time and effort for their upkeep.
 But once you get to know your plant’s needs, tending to it becomes increasingly easier.

 - Despite its name, this plant does not attract spiders.
 Easy to grow, spider plants take just two days to remove up to 90% of indoor toxins from your house.
 Removing mold, allergens, carbon monoxide, and formaldehyde, this plant will restore even the poorest air quality.

 - Besides its various healing properties, this plant works to remove the cancerous chemical benzene from your home.
 Commonly found in paint and certain chemical cleaners, large amounts of benzene are dangerous.
 Lastly, Aloe Vera requires little care and won’t easily die, making it ideal for non-gardeners.

 Poor Air Quality Is Detrimental to Your Health

 Breathing in poor air is detrimental to your health.
 Over time, you may experience headaches, eye irritation, allergies or fatigue.
 Additionally, if you’ve got extremely poor air, it could lead to some types of cancers and other long-term health complications.
 Thus, fix the problem fast with the best indoor plants for air quality and improve your mood, spirit, and health.

 Another way to improve your indoor air is to regularly change the air filters and maintain your HVAC system.
-In the Winston-Salem area, call Aspire Heating, Cooling & Electrical at 336.936.9111.
+In the Winston-Salem area, call Aspire Heating & Cooling at 336.936.9111.
 They have maintenance packages to keep your system in top shape.